|The Eritrean Association of Greater Seattle brings local Eritreans together to build community and advocate for common

 - Greater community influence on practices, programs, initiatives and policies that lead to social and economic equity

 What N2N Funds:

 N2N supports grassroots efforts that lead to increased engagement, power and influence of community members affected by poverty and racial disparities.
 Priority is on efforts led by diverse low income community members.

 Examples of grassroots efforts that N2N has funded:

-- Programs that build leadership among low income community members to organize and lead positive change in their communities.
+- Work that builds leadership among low-income community members to organize and lead positive change in their communities.
 Examples include training, or projects planned and led by community members.

-- Programs that mobilize low income community members to work with others to take action or advocate for policy change.
-Examples include direct organizing, advocating for identified priorities, focus groups or surveys to identify community priorities and advocacy training.
+- Work that mobilizes low-income community members to work with others to take action or advocate for policy change.
+Examples include direct organizing, advocating for identified priorities, focus groups or surveys to identify community priorities and gather data, and advocacy training.

 - Programs that build trust and relationships within and among community members with a goal of increasing equity and improving the community.
 Examples include convenings or gatherings to bring community members together, community dialogs or conversations, cross cultural/ intergenerational exchanges and trainings.

 - Programs that build partnerships and coalitions among groups and institutions to work together for more equitable neighborhoods.
 Examples include co designed, jointly planned projects that address shared community priorities, coalition building, and building capacity for diverse groups to effectively participate in larger coalitions and partnerships.

 Funding Eligibility and Criteria: